Feasibility checks

 To ensure that your client application retries requests when a database connection is closed you should check the section of your driver’s documentation related to retry policies.

-Most DataStax drivers require a statement to be marked as idempotent in order to retry it in case of a connection error (such as the termination of a database connection).
-This means that these drivers treat statements as non-idempotent by default and will not retry them in the case of a connection error unless action is taken.
-Whether you need to take action or not depends on what driver you are using.
-In this section we outline the default behavior of some of these drivers and provide links to the relevant documentation sections.
+Most DataStax-compatible drivers require a statement to be marked as idempotent in order to retry it in case of a connection error (such as the termination of a database connection).
+This means that, by default, these drivers treat statements as non-idempotent, and the drivers don’t automatically retry them in the event of a connection error.

 Was this helpful?